We understand that sometimes, despite our best efforts, we might get things wrong and you might want to submit a complaint.

 You can find the Housing Ombudsman Service contact details here.

-To support customers and colleagues we have an Unreasonable, Vexatious or Persistent Complainants Framework, you can download a copy here.
+To support customers and colleagues we have an Unreasonable or Persistent Complainants Framework, you can download a copy here.

-We have created an Annual Summary of our Complaints Handling for 2022/23 which is available here.
+We have created an Annual Summary of our Complaints and Service Improvement for 2023/24 which is available here.

 Examples of how customer feedback has been used in the past can be found here.

 We have recently completed a self-assessment of the Housing Ombudsman Complaint Handling Code.
 To view it, please click here.
-You can view the Housing Ombudsman Complaing Handling Code here.
+You can view the Housing Ombudsman Complaints Handling Code here.